Let's talk about Kent Libraries

 • A helping hand back to normality

-by Graceno7, over 2 years ago
+by Graceno7, almost 3 years ago

 I have always been a library member.
 Happy childhood memories of a quiet space and beautiful safe stories i could disappear into away from my chaotic childhood.
 No wonder after the isolation of the covid period i ran back to my safe space, in adulthood.